-Like many species, the Denison Barb has been referred to by several scientific names as well as a host of common names.
+Like many species, the denison barb has been referred to by several scientific names as well as a host of common names.
 Currently, the accepted scientific name for this species is Puntius denisonii.
-Prior scientific names include Barbus denisonii, Barbus denisoni, Crossocheilus denisonii, and Labeo denisonii.
-In their native country of India, they are often referred to as ‘Miss Kerala’.
-Other common names include Bleeding Eye Barb, Denison Barb, Denison’s Flying Fox, Red Comet Barb, Red Line Barb, Red Lined Torpedo Fish, Roseline Shark, and Torpedo Barb.
+Prior scientific names include Barbus denisonii, Barbus denisonii, Crossocheilus denisonii, and Labeo denisonii.

 Denison Barb Habitat and Care

-Water conditions are important, as this species is accustomed to high oxygen levels and pristine water.
+This species is accustomed to high oxygen levels and pristine water.
 High levels of organic matter are not tolerated well, which means regular water changes and tank cleaning are key to keeping this species healthy.
-Some water movement is necessary as well, which can be provided with a spray bar or power head.
-Water temperatures can be lower than for other tropical fish; however sudden drops in temperature should be avoided.
-The pH can range from slightly acidic to slightly alkaline, and hardness can be up to 25 dGH.
+Some water movement is necessary, which can be provided with a spray bar or powerhead.
+Water temperatures can be lower than for other tropical freshwater fish; however sudden drops in temperature must be avoided.

-Denison Barbs are omnivorous, and will accept many foods.
-For optimal health, they should be fed a wide variety of food including meaty foods as well as vegetable matter.
+Denison barbs are omnivorous and will accept many foods.
+For optimal health, they should be fed a wide variety including meaty foods as well as vegetable matter.
 Live foods will be readily accepted, including bloodworms, daphnia, cyclops, and shrimp.
-Algae, spirolina, and even fresh vegetables will also be readily accepted.
+Algae, spirulina, and even fresh vegetables will also be readily accepted.

 There are few clear differences between the sexes.
-However, adult females grow a bit larger, are heavier-bodied, and are sometimes less highly colored than males.
+However, adult females grow a bit larger, are heavier-bodied, and are sometimes less brightly colored than males.

 Breeding the Denison Barb

-Currently, there have been limited spawnings reported in home aquaria.
-These cases have been accidental, and little is known about the conditions under which spawning occurred.
+There have been limited spawnings reported in home aquaria.
+All cases have been accidental, and little is known about the conditions under which spawning occurred.
 However, there have been successful commercial spawning operations in which hormones were used to stimulate spawning in this species.
-These successful spawnings have taken place in soft acidic water, with the eggs being scattered on plants.
+These spawnings have taken place in soft, acidic water, with the eggs being scattered on plants.